eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 is defined as exactly the timepoint after the sample is placed into the ChunkHistory and the subscriber cache is based on that ChunkHistory.

-### Subscribing After Publisher Stops Offering
+### Subscription After Publisher Stops Offering

-In this case we assume that publisher P1 has stopped offering the service before the subscription was requested.
+In this case we assume that publisher P1 has stopped offering the topic before the subscription was requested.

 #### Subscription with _HistorySize_ 4